nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New Trash Service Enabled {{since '10.3'}}

 The new trash service has been enabled by default on the repository.
 It uses a system property `ecm:isTrashed` for labelling a document as being trashed.
 It also fires dedicated events `documentTrashed` and `documentUntrashed` (hold by TrashService interface).
 A migrator has been implemented for migrating content from the old trash system (relying on lifecycle state) to the new one (relying on the system property `ecm:isTrashed`).
 See upgrade notes for more information on migration.
-Further more, the implementation now makes use of the Bulk Action Framework for more resilience and ability to send to trash millions of documents at once.
+Furthermore, the implementation now makes use of the Bulk Action Framework for more resilience and ability to send to trash millions of documents at once.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-24850](https://jira.nuxeo.com/browse/NXP-24850) and [NXP-24035](https://jira.nuxeo.com/browse/NXP-24035) and [NXP-25259](https://jira.nuxeo.com/browse/NXP-25259)